WAWV-TV: News operation

 When the station rejoined ABC, WTWO moved its hour-long 5 p.m. newscast, Live at Five, to WAWV-TV.
-However, the 7 a.m. rebroadcast of WTWO's weekday morning newscast was dropped, as ABC airs Good Morning America in that timeslot (though WTWO does provide local news and weather updates during that program, along with half-hourly news and weather updates seen throughout the day, and a special agricultural-related forecast during AgDay on weekday mornings); the existing 10 p.m. newscast was removed from the station as well, as unlike Fox, ABC provides prime time network programming during that hour, though it was transitioned into the online-only WAWV News First at Ten, a 15-minute program that was streamed on the website shared by WTWO/WAWV until it was discontinued on December 28, 2012; the station otherwise does not carry a newscast in the traditional 11 p.m. timeslot.
+However, the 7 a.m. rebroadcast of WTWO's weekday morning newscast was dropped, as ABC airs Good Morning America in that timeslot (though WTWO does provide local news and weather updates during that program, along with half-hourly news and weather updates seen throughout the day, and a special agricultural-related forecast during AgDay on weekday mornings); the existing 10 p.m. newscast was removed from the station as well, as unlike Fox, ABC provides prime time network programming during that hour, though it transitioned into the online-only WAWV News First at Ten, a 15-minute program that was streamed on the website shared by WTWO/WAWV until it was discontinued on December 28, 2012; the station otherwise does not carry a newscast in the traditional 11 p.m. timeslot.
 On September 10, 2012, WAWV launched a half-hour midday newscast at noon on weekdays.